Graduate and Professional Education

 The faculty of a degree program may establish limits on the number of transfer credits stricter than those of the university, which follow:

-(1) The maximum number of transfer credits which may be applied toward a master's degree, subject to departmental approval is: four units in degree programs requiring 24‑32 units; eight units in programs requiring 33‑40 units; 12 units in programs requiring 41 or more units.
-Except in formally designated dual degree programs, the same limits apply if a student wishes to transfer credits from any advanced degree previously completed at USC toward a master's degree.
+(1) Courses used toward a degree completed elsewhere may not be applied toward a master’s degree at USC.
+If courses were not used toward a completed degree, the maximum number of transfer credits that may be applied toward a master’s degree, subject to departmental approval, is: four units in degree programs requiring 24‑32 units; eight units in programs requiring 33‑40 units; 12 units in programs requiring 41 or more units.
+Except in formally designated dual degree programs, the same limits apply if a student wishes to transfer credits from any advanced degree previously completed at USC toward a master’s degree.